Boral Quarries Seaham (Balickera)

-Our review of these plans alongside the site's accessible resources showed there was still up to 3.3 million tonnes of rock within the existing quarry footprint.
+A review of these plans alongside the site's accessible resources showed there is still up to 3.3 million tonnes of rock within the existing quarry footprint.
 With operations already in place, a decision was therefore made that we should maximise the resource already available to us.

 In order to access the additional 3.3 million tonnes identified, we'd like to be able to extend the 45 metre level throughout the whole of the quarry pit.
-At the southern end, we'd like to extract out another bench (one of the 'steps' seen in quarry walls), taking the level down to RL 30.
-If approved, and when combined with already approved resources yet to be quarried, this would extend operations for at least another seven to 10 years.
+If approved, and when combined with already approved resources yet to be quarried, this would extend operations for at least another five years.

-No other changes will be requested through the modification application.
+No other changes have been requested through the modification application.
 As the additional extraction will take place within the existing quarry pit, there'll be no need to change any other aspect of how the site presently operates.

 Community Updates and Information Sheets